InternetHealthReport/devops/documentation/decision-record.md

 **Purpose**:

-1. Allow running IHR on Rasperry Pi for hobbyists.
+1. Allow running IHR on Rasperry Pi for hobbyists. (arch: `linux/arm/v7`)

-2. Allow running IHR on ARM-based machines on AWS, which are cheaper.
+2. Allow running IHR on ARM-based machines on AWS, which are cheaper. (arch: `linux/arm64`)

 **Not Implemented Yet**